-The works of Christopher Burch report from the interstices of mythology, folklore, identity and history.
-Depicting bodies, acts and ideas within a process of co-emergence, slippage, and simultaneity.
-Burch’s aesthetic, fully realized as a resistant personal language, employs the abject and grotesque as accomplices: both hinge upon empathy as the locus of their power.
-Through drawing, sculpture, installation, and other disparate materials, Burch exposes the artifice inherent to the practice of self -definition through exteriority.
+The works of Christopher Burch report from the intersections of re-invention, mythology, folklore and history.
+Depicting, bodies, acts, objects and ideas within a process of co-emergence, slippage, and simultaneity.
+Burch’s aesthetic, fully realized as a surreal personal language, utilizes the grotesque, the abject, and the ironic, as accomplices within his own form of storytelling.
+Truths and untruths hold equal value within his works; both hinge upon the human imagination as the locus of their power.
+Through storytelling, drawing, sculpture, and installation, Burch's works find their greatest strength in his eloquent, thoughtful manner of interpreting and investigating some of humanity's most disquieting realities.

 "I have many shades...
 I'm calico...cat" Quelle Chris